jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/features.md

 N20 are configured in your setup.

 AFC will also start warning in console when your number of blade cuts is 1k less than the tool cut threshold letting you know that it's getting close to change blade.
-Once number of cuts exceed threshold AFC start printing out error message in console.
+Once number of cuts exceed threshold AFC starts printing out error messages in the console.
 If blade is changed use `AFC_CHANGE_BLADE` macro to reset count and date blade was changed.

 Use the following macros to print out statistics in console, update when blade has been changes and reset N20 active time: